saulacecilia/saulacecilia/README.md

 🌱 I aspire to be a front-end developer 🔭

 Programming languages: Python :snake:, HTML, CSS, JavaScript.
 I speak Portuguese, Spanish and English.
+Knowledge in Linux :penguin: and Windows :desktop_computer:

 ⚡ A fact about me: I love reading! :books: